General George Washington

 Standing on this stone, on the balcony of Federal Hall April 3o.
 1789 George Washington took the oath as the first President of the Unites States of America

-Federal Hall National Memorial, 26 Wall Street, New York, NY, United States where he Standing on this stone, on the balcony of Federal Hall, took the oath as the first President of the United States of America (1789)
+Federal Hall National Memorial, 26 Wall Street, New York, NY, United States where they Standing on this stone, on the balcony of Federal Hall, took the oath as the first President of the United States of America (1789)

 Harts Tavern President George Washington dined here April 22, 1790 on his tour of Long Island